-Discuss the strategic nature of the project (i.e., identified as having a high wildfire risk, falls within POD, BOCO Fireshed Priority Area, etc.).
+Discuss the strategic nature of the project (e.g., identified as having a high wildfire risk, falls within POD, BOCO Fireshed Priority Area, abuts a densely populated community, etc.).
 Identify if the proposed project will take place within, adjacent to, or near other planned or previously treated forest or grassland areas.
 If applicable, explain whether the project will be implemented across landownership boundaries.
 Describe the project's benefits to the community.
 If appropriate, explain how the proposed project could serve as a catalyst for future forest or grassland management projects.